mirror/dd-wrt/src/router/olsrd/lib/info.java/cnf/gradle/doc/BUILDING-GRADLE.md

 ### <a name="BuildTasksRelease"/>release

-This task instructs bnd to copy the constructed OSGi bundle into the release repository.
+This task instructs Bnd to copy the constructed OSGi bundle into the release repository.

 This task is automatically disabled when no release repository is defined or